An Interview with Ella Eastin, American Swimmer: Part 2

 Ella

 I learned to slow down.
 I'm still not perfect at it, but my mom, when I came home, she said, “I found this for you and I thought that it would be really nice to put it in your room as a reminder.”
-It’s a sign in my room that says let whatever you do today be enough and I think it’s been a really great reminder that rest is also productive.
-As I've navigated this really challenging time in my life, it’s also been a great reminder to stay content even when the days don't go like I'd like them to.
+It’s a sign in my room that says let whatever you do today be enough and I think it’s been a great reminder that rest is also productive.
+As I've navigated this challenging time in my life, it’s been a great reminder to stay content even when the days don't go like I'd like them to.

 Raquel

 Let what you do today be enough––I think we should end it on that note.
 What a beautiful way to capture everything.
-I’m definitely very touched by your story and very happy that you wanted to share it with Gales and our audience.
+I’m definitely very touched by your story and very happy you wanted to share it with Gales and our audience.
 Thank you for joining!

 Ella